khalidryder777/BART---Abstractive-Summarization-and-KeyBERT---KeyWord-extraction-pipelines/README.md

       ['Taylor talked with Sam and Jessie as they waited for their professor to start the lecture.
 They made plans about what they would do',......]

-## Vii.
+## VII.
 Add the summarized data columns in appropriate places in the Original data frame and run [STS - Semantic Text Similarity method](https://github.com/khalidryder777/Semantic-Similarity---Higging-Face-pretrained-Transformers) which will take in the original text and the summary column and output the sumilarity score.

 ## 2. KeyBERT---KeyWord-extraction